Ohio

 - Driver's license number or state identification card number

-- Account number, credit card number, or debit card number in combination with any required security code, access code, or password that would permit access to an individual's financial account
+- Account number, credit card number, or debit card number combined with any required security code, access code, or password

 The encryption safe harbor is significant.
-If the compromised data was encrypted, redacted, or otherwise rendered unreadable at the time of the breach, notification is not required.
+If compromised data was encrypted or rendered unreadable at the time of the breach, notification is not required.

 Definition of a Breach

-A "breach of the security of the system" means unauthorized access to and acquisition of computerized data that compromises the security or confidentiality of personal information owned or licensed by a person and that causes, reasonably is believed to have caused, or reasonably is believed will cause a material risk of identity theft or other fraud to the person or property of a resident of Ohio.
+A breach of the security of the system means unauthorized access to and acquisition of computerized data that compromises the security or confidentiality of personal information owned or licensed by a person and that causes, reasonably is believed to have caused, or reasonably is believed will cause a material risk of identity theft or other fraud to the person or property of an Ohio resident.

 45-Day Notification Timeline

-Entities must notify affected Ohio residents in the most expedient time possible, but not later than 45 days after discovering the breach.
-The 45-day window allows time to determine the scope of the breach, identify which residents' personal information was affected, and restore the reasonable integrity of the data system.
+Entities must notify affected Ohio residents in the most expedient time possible, but no later than 45 days after discovering the breach.
+The notification window permits time to determine the scope of the breach, identify affected residents, and restore reasonable system integrity.

-Law enforcement may request a delay in notification if it would impede a criminal investigation.
-The notification timeline resumes once law enforcement determines that disclosure will no longer compromise the investigation.
+Law enforcement agencies may request a delay if notification would impede a criminal investigation.
+Once law enforcement determines disclosure will no longer compromise the investigation, the 45-day window resumes.

 Methods of Notification

-Substitute notice.
-Available when the cost of direct notification exceeds $250,000, the affected class exceeds 500,000 residents, or the entity lacks sufficient contact information.
-Substitute notice requires a combination of email notification, conspicuous posting on the entity's website, and notification to major statewide media.
+The law permits written notice by letter, telephonic notice by phone call, or electronic notice when the entity's primary communication method with the individual is electronic.
+Substitute notice is available when direct notification costs exceed $250,000, the affected class exceeds 500,000 residents, or the entity lacks sufficient contact information.
+Substitute notice requires a combination of email notification, conspicuous website posting, and notification to major statewide media.

-Small business substitute notice.
-Entities with 10 or fewer employees may use an alternative substitute notice when costs exceed $10,000.
-This allows a combination of paid notification in a local newspaper, website posting, and notification to major local media.
+Small business substitute notice is available when the entity has 10 or fewer employees and notification costs exceed $10,000.
+This permits a combination of paid local newspaper notification, website posting, and local media notification.

 Large Breach Reporting

 When a breach affects more than 1,000 Ohio residents in a single occurrence, the entity must also notify all nationwide consumer reporting agencies without unreasonable delay.
-This notification must include the timing, distribution, and content of the disclosure given to affected residents.
+That notice must include the timing, distribution, and content of the disclosure sent to affected residents.

 Penalties and Enforcement